charlesfleche/charlesfleche.net/content/Articles/keeping-code-clean-a-simple-example/keeping-code-clean-a-simple-example.md

 Lang: en
 Abstract: A baby-step by baby-step example on how to keep code clean
 Tweet: Keeping #code clean: a simple example
-Status: draft

 # Readable code…

+As software developers we spend most of our day reading code.
+Ours, others, it doesn't matter: we read much more than we write.
+This code conveys intents, expressing abstractions.
+Any non-trivial software is composed of many abstractions at widly different levels, from overall system architecture to bit manipulation.
+It becomes impossible for the human brain to handle all details at once.
+Care must be taken to write code in a way that makes it easy for developers to understand it, by clearly expressing its intents and minimize surprises (also known as *unexpected side effets*).

-During a code review a member of team presented a piece of code that presented a good opportunity to showcase how simple code cleaning techniques would improve the code quality from **working** to **maintainable**.
+ During a code review a member of the team presented a piece of code that presented a good opportunity to showcase how simple code cleaning techniques would improve the code quality from **working** to **maintainable**.
 First, here is the code **after** cleaning:

 ``` js
 export default {